Eyesburn: 2000s

 In 2001, "Fool Control" and the track "Rizlu imaš, ličnu kartu nemaš" appeared on the soundtrack for the film Munje! in which the band appeared as a club band.
 As a result of their growing popularity, they received an invitation for the pre-election tours "IT'S TIME" and "USE IT (your brain)".
 The band started performing in former Yugoslav republics and became one of the most active bands in Serbia.
 During 2001, and 2002, Eyesburn performed at the EXIT festival in Novi Sad.

-In late 2001, the band released the CD Gabau!, featuring eight songs, two of which, "No Free Time" and "Foolin' I & I" were recorded live in Belgrade on 22 June 2001.
+In late 2001, Dejan Utvar "Uti" joined the band and the band released the CD Gabau!, featuring eight songs, two of which, "No Free Time" and Foolin' I & I were recorded live in Belgrade on 22 June 2001.
 As guests on the album appeared Disciplin A Kitschme drummer Will Parker, percussionist Leša, and Kanda, Kodža i Nebojša vocalist Oliver Nektarijević. iN 2002, with the Jamaican dub poet Ank Steadyspear, the band recorded the album Cool Fire – Eyesburn meets Ank Steadyspear.
 The album was recorded separately, as Ank Steadyspear sent the already recorded vocal sections over the Internet, and the band recorded the music to the recordings.
 The band appeared live with Ank Steadyspear as an opening act for Lee Scratch Perry.

 In 2003, the band released the album Solid, produced by Saša Janković, which was more hardcore punk-oriented than the previous release.
+Some people even consider it as a better release than Fool Control.
+At the end of 2003, Dušan Petrović joined the band, bringing new sound of saxophone which will later on influence the future releases.
 The band's growing popularity lead to an invitation from Max Cavalera to record together the song "Moses" on the Soulfly album Prophecy and play on the 2004 Prophecy Europe Tour.
-Kojić also appeared on the Soulfly album Dark Ages, on the song "Innerspirit".
+Kojić also appeared on the Soulfly album Dark Ages, on the song Innerspirit.

-In March 2005, the line-up changed, when Lazić and Filipović left the band, and the new album was recorded by the lineup which included Kojić, Dalibor Vučić (bass, clarinet), Aleksandar Petrović, Vukašin Marković (trombone), Dušan Petrović (baritone saxophone).
+In March 2005, the line-up changed, when Lazić and Filipović left the band and Vukašin Marković joined the band (playing trombone and providing backing vocals) and Dalibor Vučić (playing bass).
+Kojić would not play trombone anymore and would be on guitar.
+The new album was recorded by the lineup which included Kojić, Dalibor Vučić (bass, clarinet), Aleksandar Petrović, Vukašin Marković (trombone), Dušan Petrović (baritone saxophone).
 How Much for Freedom?, recorded in the Novi Sad M Studio and Zemun Cameleon Studio and produced by Boban Mulunović, featured the cover version of Bob Marley & The Wailers song "So Much Trouble In The World".
 The album was released under the PGP-RTS record label in Serbia and Austria.

-After the album release, the band went on hiatus, and Kojić pursued a solo career.
+In 2007, the band went on hiatus, and Kojić pursued a solo career.